Aug 27, 2015

 Regular readers of this column now presume that I will vociferously support and defend customer retention.
 And, if you’re a regular reader of this column, it stands to reason that you’re not only smart; you’re right.

-When’s the last time you saw a TV ad foror ?
-How about or ?
+When’s the last time you saw a TV ad for Starbucks or Chipotle?
+How about McDonald’sor Subway?
 McDonald’s spent $963 million in advertising last year, according to Business Insider.
 AdAge Data Center reports that Subway spent $516 million.
 Both Starbucks and Chipotle spent a fraction of those amounts in advertising.
 Now which two of those four brands have a stronger reputation for taking care of their employees and customers?
 Which ones invest more in customer retention (training and service) than customer acquisition (advertising and promotion)?
 Just saying.

 Let’s look a little closer at the four stages of marketing and the role that training plays in its success.
 Restaurant trial occurs either by chance or by choice.
 Chance patronage is just that: circumstantial patronage resulting from either proximity or error.
 “I ate there because it was close to work and I tried it,” or “I got lost and was hungry.”
 Choice patronage, on the other hand, is a much more nuanced decision, initially triggered by external marketing (ads, promotion).
 But sustained patronage results from internal marketing: unit-level teams excelling at execution and hospitality.